PrinsFrank/standards/README.md

 GenericRestrictedTLD::from('name')->name;          // 'name'
 GenericRestrictedTLD::from('name')->isAssigned();  // true

-public function foo(GenericRestrictedTLD $genericRestrictedTLD) {} // Use spec as typehint to enforce valid value
+function foo(GenericRestrictedTLD $genericRestrictedTLD) {} // Use spec as typehint to enforce valid value
 ```

 ### GenericTLD